Now, we get concrete!

 Thomas Meaney is not as worried (New Statesman, September 12, 2018) PRINT AND READ

-Pew Foundation: “Five Ways in Which Americans and Europeans are Different” PRINT AND READ
+Pew Foundation: “Five Ways in Which Americans and Europeans are Different” READ

 Comparing Welfare States SKIM This page will give you a sense for the diverse types of liberal welfare states.

-And, “Going Dutch” READ.
-A personal account of the Welfare State in action!
+And, “Going Dutch” READ AND TAKE NOTES.
+One person’s account of the Welfare State in action!
 I have spent a good amount of my life living in Germany, and I have consistently been amazed at the benefits of a social-democratic welfare state.

 Reflections on the inherently contradictory and conflict-ridden characteristics of Liberalism.

 Today’s Assumption: Liberalism can’t live up to its name unless it has certain essential features.
 I have already outlined four characteristics.
 Yet by nature, Liberalism is unstable.
 The Liberal-democratic character of our government today is not necessarily the same as it will be tomorrow; it is certainly not the same as it was yesterday (especially in the current political climate!).
 Still, this capacity for change can be a very good thing.
 Indeed, if such Liberal-democratic bastions as Iceland, Monaco, Slovenia, Liechtenstein, Andorra, and the U.S. didn’t change over time, they wouldn’t be Liberal at all.

 Liberal democracy is not only inherently conflictual.
 Regrettably, the features that make this political identity great can also be the source of its unraveling.
 In certain circumstances, good causes can be transformed into ugly sources of unrest and instability.
 We can see this in the U.S. and Europe today.